Conducting proficiency tests

 A combination of the two test types, with one set of test materials per group of participants, is also possible.

-Before the proficiency test is released, a ‘competent body’ (e.g. testing commission) should examine it in regard to its conclusiveness and its expected results.
+Before the proficiency test is released, a ‘competent body’ (e. g.
+Examination Board) should examine it with regard to its conclusiveness and its expected results.
 The determination of the ‘competent body’ can be communicated to the organiser.

 Proficiency tests should correspond to day-to-day casework and should be based on available test methods and tools, as described in Guideline 1.01.
 Depending on the content of the test, a brief description of the case is possible.
-Complex details regarding the case, as well as those which might be misleading, should be avoided.
-It should not take more than two work days to complete the test.
+Complex details regarding the case, as well as those which might be misleading should be avoided.
+It should not take more than two working days to complete the test.

-To enable the comparison of the individual results (evaluation, representativity), all of the participants are to be provided with identical or uniform test material, if possible.
-(This applies to tests using various sets of test material.)
+To enable the comparison of the individual results (evaluation, representativity), all of the participants are to be provided with identical or uniform test material to the extent possible (this applies to tests using various sets of test material).
 The test material must be clearly marked (incriminating material, comparative material).
 The provenance of the comparative material (unbiased or ad hoc) should be named.

 Preparation of the test material should be documented to make it possible to trace its condition of origin.

-Participation is obligatory for members.
+Participation is obligatory for ordinary members.
 For candidate members, participation is voluntary.

 Notification of the test will be made in advance.
 This notification will contain the following information:

 - a short description of the proficiency test and its purpose,